Groundhog Day (film): Cast

-As well as the main cast, Groundhog Day features Ken Hudson Campbell as the man in the hotel hallway, David Pasquesi as Phil's psychiatrist, and Richard Henzel and Rob Riley as the radio hosts waking Phil every morning.
+In addition to the main cast, Groundhog Day features Ken Hudson Campbell as the man in the hotel hallway, David Pasquesi as Phil's psychiatrist, and Richard Henzel and Rob Riley as the radio hosts waking Phil every morning.
 Hynden Walch and Michael Shannon portray the newly married couple Debbie and Fred.
 Les Podewell plays the homeless old man and Rod Sell appears as a Groundhog Day official.
 Director Harold Ramis cameos as a neurologist.
 Punxsutawney Phil is portrayed by a groundhog known as Scooter.